HuesnaOeztoprak/Saccharomycomorpha-psychra/Secretion/README.md

-## Workflow to identify gunctional motifs in secreted enzymes
+## Workflow to identify functional motifs in secreted enzymes

 #### if needed: adjust fasta file format (no terminal *)
 ```